RamonKaspar/MathPrompter/llm_inference/README.md

 # LLM Inference Service

-This directory contains the modules necessary for interfacing with various Large Language Models (LLMs) such as Azure's OpenAI and Hugging Face models.
+This directory contains the modules necessary for interfacing with various Large Language Models (LLMs) such as Azure's OpenAI.
 It provides a way to abstract and standardize LLM access, making it easy to integrate and switch between different LLM services.

 Structure:

 - `llm_interface.py`: Defines the standard interface for LLM services.
 - `azure_llm_service.py`: Implementation of the interface for Azure's LLM.
-- `huggingface_llm_service.py`: Implementation of the interface for Hugging Face's LLM.
-- `google_gemini_service.py`: Implementation of the interface for Google's Gemini Pro
 - `llm_factory.py`: A factory module used to instantiate LLM service objects dynamically based on the desired service.

 ## Usage of the current services

 Default is the usage of the Azure OpenAI API with the `gpt-35-turbo` model.
-However, you can find implemented services for the Google Gemini Pro API and all the available Hugging Face models.

 1. Setting Up Environment:
    Ensure you have a `.env` file in your environment with the necessary API keys and endpoints (depends on the LLM you want to use) described as: